Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Sometimes a company will purchase certified colors and then blend them to create a new color.
 In this case the new color doesn’t need to be certified with the FDA.

 Mixtures of previously certified color additives must be labeled with the name of each ingredient in the mixture and general limitations for use.
-The certification lot numbers are not required, but they must have the manufacturer’s control numbers that can be used to verify the certification history of the straight colors it contains.1FDA website: How to Make Sure Certifiable Color Additives Are From a Certified Batch
+The certification lot numbers are not required, but they must have the manufacturer’s control numbers that can be used to verify the certification history of the straight colors it contains.1

-Answering these questions about your color additive help you determine if your certifiable color additive is legal.
-Remember, it is your responsibility to ensure that your product is not adulterated; using a color additive that isn’t approved or isn’t certified makes your product adulterated–and illegal.
-[Color additives exempt from certification are covered futher down in the post.]
+Answering these questions about your color additive will help you determine if your certifiable color additive is legal.
+Remember, it is your responsibility to ensure that your product is not adulterated; using a color additive that isn’t approved or isn’t certified makes your product adulterated—and illegal.
+[Color additives exempt from certification are covered futher down in this post.]

 Does the label for the color additive contain the approved color name, FDA Lot Certification Number, general limitations for use and any other limitations or tolerances?